aws-samples/ec2-asg-memory-metric-sample/autoscaling-group/README.md

 5. Watch autoscaling event under Autoscaling Group's Activity tab.

 ### 1a.
 Using CDK
+1. Clone this repository: `git clone https://github.com/aws-samples/ec2-asg-memory-metric-sample.git`
+2. Navigate to single-instance cdk directory: `cd autoscaling-group/src/cdk`
+3. Install the dependencies: `npm i`
-1. Ensure CDK is installed and bootstrapped (run `cdk bootstrap` to bootstrap CDK).
+4. Ensure CDK is installed and bootstrapped (run `cdk bootstrap` to bootstrap CDK).
-2. Deploy the CDK code using `cdk deploy` from cdk root directory ie. `./src/cdk/`
+5. Deploy the CDK code using `cdk deploy` from cdk root directory `./src/cdk/`

 ### 1b.
 Using Cloudformation
 1. Simply deploy the Cloudformation template in `./src/cfn/sample-asg-memory-metric-template.yaml`.
 Complete instruction on how to deploy Cloudformation template in Cloudformation console can be found [here](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-create-stack.html)